Valentynaa/SampleApplications/README.md

 Specifically, this project will demonstrate how to:
 * Add a Product to Endless Aisle when a Product is created in Magento
 * Update a Product in Endless Aisle when a Product is modified in Magento
+* Add an Order to Magento when it is created in Endless Aisle

 ## Table Of Contents